Cyclohexyne

-Cyclohexyne is a highly reactive, strained cyclic alkyne with the molecular formula C6H8 and the structure of a six-membered carbon ring containing a triple bond.
-It is a member of the class of compounds known as arynes (or more broadly, cycloalkynes) and is best classified as a six-membered cyclic alkyne.
-Due to its high ring strain and instability, cyclohexyne cannot be isolated under normal conditions and exists only as a short-lived reactive intermediate in certain organic reactions.
+Cyclohexyne is an organic compound with the formula C2(CH2)4.
+It strained cyclic alkyne.
+Due to its high ring strain, cyclohexyne cannot be isolated but exists only as a short-lived reactive intermediate.

 Synthesis

-Cyclohexyne cannot be stored or isolated due to its extreme instability.
-It is generated in situ through the elimination of hydrogen halides from suitable precursors.
+Cyclohexyne can be generated by the elimination of hydrogen halides from suitable precursors.
 Other methods include the use of organolithium reagents or photolytic or thermal activation of precursor molecules.

-Cyclohexyne as a complex ligand
+Cyclohexyne as a ligand

-The formation of metal complexes stabilizes cyclohexyne.
 A platinum complex of cyclohexyne can be prepared by elimination from 1-bromocyclohexene with lithium diisopropylamide in the presence of tris(triphenylphosphine)platinum(0).
 An alternative synthetic method is the reduction of 1,2-dibromocyclohexene with sodium amalgam in the presence of tris(triphenylphosphine)platinum(0).
 Such a complex can also be prepared by trapping with tris(triphenylphosphine)platinum(0) when cyclohexenylphenyliodonium tetrafluoroborate is used as the starting material for cyclohexyne.

-Another complex, in this case with zirconium, can be prepared starting from methylzirconocene chloride by reacting it first with cyclohexenyllithium and then with trimethylphosphine.
+Another complex, in this case with zirconium, can be prepared by treating methylzirconocene chloride cyclohexenyllithium followed by trimethylphosphine.